raulmejia/Variant_annotation/Run_annovar.md

 ### You can download the following databases:
-In the user guide (filter, gene or region) you can find the explanation of each anotation https://annovar.openbioinformatics.org/en/latest/user-guide/filter/
+In the user guide (filter, gene or region) you can find the explanation of each anontation https://annovar.openbioinformatics.org/en/latest/user-guide/filter/

 ```annotate_variation.pl -buildver hg19 -downdb -webfrom annovar gnomad_genome humandb/``` gnomad_genome has a more comprehensive AF than exac03, the later is quite sparse